Children of the Corn: Revelation

 Children of the Corn: Revelation is a 2001 American slasher horror film directed by Guy Magar.
 It is the seventh installment of the Children of the Corn film series.
 The plot follows a woman who travels to Omaha, Nebraska in search of her grandmother, and finds her apartment building to be overrun with mysterious children who seem to be emerging from the adjacent corn field.
+The film stars Claudette Mink, Kyle Cassie and Michael Ironside.

+The film was followed by a made-for-television remake of the original, Children of the Corn (2009).

 Plot

-Jamie Lowell (Claudette Mink) comes to Omaha, Nebraska after numerous phone calls to her grandmother have gone unanswered.
+Jamie Lowell (Claudette Mink) comes to Omaha, Nebraska, after numerous phone calls to her grandmother have gone unanswered.
 Her grandmother's apartment building, which is built next to a cornfield, appears to be empty, except for two young, mysterious children who roam about.
 Jamie discovers that her grandmother has received a notice of eviction.
-She goes to see Det.
-Armbrister, who is not much help.
+She goes to see Detective Armbrister, who is not much help.
 While at the local grocery store, Jamie has an encounter with the children from the building, but they do not speak to her.
 Outside, she sees a priest standing in the street, staring at her.
 She returns to her grandmother's apartment to discover a message: "Jamie go home".

 Jamie questions the building manager, Jerry Ulrich who is of no help.
 Jamie investigates in the basement and finds a crop of carrots and tomatoes.
 She flees when she hears a group of children laughing.
 She runs into a man with a gun, who tells her to keep out of the basement.
-She later meets two more tenants, an old man in a wheelchair who swears at everyone and a young woman named Tiffany (Crystal Lowe), a stripper.
-Jerry invites Jamie to a BBQ on the roof, she agrees.
+She later meets two more tenants, an old man in a wheelchair, who swears at everyone, and a young woman named Tiffany (Crystal Lowe), a stripper.
+Jerry invites Jamie to a BBQ on the roof, to which she agrees.
 On the roof, Jerry takes a bite of corn and discovers there is blood inside.
 He is then shoved off the roof by the two children.
 When Jamie arrives, he is nowhere to be found, and she sees the priest watching her from the ground.

 Jamie has a nightmare in which her grandmother was lured from her house by a strange voice to railroad tracks.
 The next day, Jamie goes to see Det.
 Armbrister who reveals Jamie's grandmother was part of a religious cult when she was a child.
 The kids, who were led by a boy-preacher named Abel, committed suicide by entering a tent and setting it ablaze.
 Only Jamie's grandmother survived.
 Jamie's grandmother's apartment is built upon the site of the fire.
 This is ironic, because Jamie's parents were killed in a house fire.